SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 ## Table of Contents
 This document is divided into the following sections
+ - [Understanding OAuth 2.0 Components](#components) - introduces the SAP components that makes up the OAuth setup
  - [Use Cases](#usecases) - Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC)
  - [Download and Installation](#setupandstart) - a description of how to use this project
  - [Steps to Deploy and Test on Cloud Foundry](#deployAndTestOnCF) - explains how to deploy and test the application on Cloud Foundry
  - [Further Refererences](#furtherReading) - references and further learning material

+<a id='components'></a>
+## Understanding OAuth 2.0 Components
+To better understand the content of this sample, you should have a rough understanding about the SAP CP OAuth 2.0 components that are introduced [here](/README.md#components).

 <a id='usecases'></a>
 ## Use Cases